Wall-crossings for Twisted Quiver Bundles

 \subsection{Chern-Simons functionals}

 Let $\M$ be the moduli stack parameterizing all objects $E$ of $\cA '$.
-In order to apply the Joyce-Song theory, we need a local description of $\M$ as a critical locus of a holomorphic function on a complex domain (see \cite[Theorems 5.2 and 5.3]{JS} which makes use of Miyajima's results in \cite{M}).
+In order to apply the Joyce-Song theory, we need a local description of $\M$ as a critical locus of a holomorphic function on a complex domain (see \cite[Theorems 5.4 and 5.5]{JS} which makes use of Miyajima's results in \cite{M}).
 The theorems below are straightforward generalizations of \cite[Theorems 7.1 and 7.2]{Dia}.
-In particular, the Chern-Simons functional (\ref{CS}) is a direct generalization of one in \cite[(7.7)]{Dia}.
+In particular, the Chern-Simons functional (\ref{CS}) is a direct generalization of one in \cite[(7.7)] {Dia}.